Leaving and Returning to the U.S. With a Green Card

 If Returning to the U.S. After a Long Trip: Reentry Permit

-If you have been away for more than one year, you will also need either a Reentry Permit or (if you have been away for two years or more) a Returning Resident Visa to reenter the United States.
+If you have been away from the United States for more than one year, you will also need either a Reentry Permit or (if you have been away for two years or more) a Returning Resident Visa to reenter the United States.
 For more information on why you might need one of these and how to apply, see Abandonment of Residence by U.S. Green Card Holders.

-Even if you have been away from the United States for less than a year, you can be denied reentry if it appears that you cut ties to the U.S. and made your home elsewhere, which is called "abandonment of residence."
+Even if you have been away from the United States for less than a year, you can be denied reentry if it appears that you cut ties to the United States and made your home elsewhere, which is called "abandonment of residence."
 Although U.S. immigration authorities start to look hard at returning residents after trips of six or more months or more, it is technically possible to abandon your U.S. residence in as little as a day.
 It's all about your intention when you left the United States.

 The Customs and Border Protection (CBP) inspectors will look at things like whether you are routinely employed abroad, whether your primary family members are citizens or permanent residents of a foreign country and where they actually live, whether you still have a fixed address in the United States, and whether you frequently spend extended amounts of time outside the United States.